 What is Hipot Testing?

-During high voltage testing, the main conductor of the tested device is hooked up to high voltage, while the other connections are held at the ground potential.
+Hipot test voltage requires utilizing superior hipot testing equipment, involving the main conductor of the tested device being hooked up to high voltage while the other connections are held at the ground potential.
 If the current level surpasses the current trip setting, the tester immediately turns off the voltage and fails the electrical device.
 Some facility owners express concern that quality cables are potentially being rejected because they’re unable to set the trip current setting to the maximum.
 However, it has been proven that quality cables aren’t rejected due to lower current levels.

 What Hipot Retesting Does to Cabling